freyam/freyam/README.md

 -   **Object Detection with YOLOv3 ([`freyam/object-detection`](https://github.com/freyam/object-detection))** is a project I worked on to detect daily-used objects in images.
 This was a guided project that I developed to learn the necessary skills to implement my own classifier (Pikachu Classifer).

 -   **Terrain Maneuver ([`freyam/TerrainManeuver`](https://github.com/freyam/TerrainManeuver))** is a cross-platform Unity AR mobile application that maps terrain in real time using the mobile's camera utility.
 This was a guided project that I developed to learn C#.

+> Guided Projects are so easy, but I get to learn so much from them.
+So, I always look forward to them.

 -   **GYSA (GIF Your Sorrows Away) ([`freyam/gif-your-sorrows-away `](https://github.com/freyam/gif-your-sorrows-away))** is a browser extension that displays adorable GIFs of cute animals on your screen at random.